MichaelBatskinis95/VGICs/README.md

 ### Data Retrieval & Merging

 1. Data regarding missense SNPs of human VGICs were retrieved from the FTP servers of UniProtKB & ClinVardb
-2. Adapt a common reference code for the characterization of SNPs' clinical significance
+2. A common reference code for the characterization of SNPs' clinical significance was adapted
-3. Merge the two datasets to form a conlusive & non-redudant dataset of missense SNPs for human VGICs
+3. The 2 datasets were merged to form a conlusive & non-redudant dataset of missense SNPs for human VGICs

 ### Mapping of SNPs on Biologically Significant Regions